hajnaloltyan/ruby-tdd-project/README.md

 # 📖 Ruby - TDD project <a name="about-project"></a>

-**Ruby - TDD project** is a backend application, used to communicate with Students, Teachers, Books, and other relevant components from a School Library system.
-Built with Ruby.
+**Ruby - TDD project** is an application, containing a Solver class, and 3 methods: Factorial, Reverse and FizzBuzz.
+Built with Ruby using test-driven development (TDD) by writing the Rspec tests first.

 ## 🛠 Built With <a name="built-with"></a>